| Nana's

 shots, not us.
 All the completed recipes you see on our site are real, and

 have been eaten by Nana, Papa, family or friends!
-Most of the photographs
+Many of the photographs

 How did you make the oven animation on the Front Page?

-The trademark image of the site has become the animated image on the front
+The trademark image of the site has become the animated image on the home

 page — the one that shows Nana in her kitchen with me jumping out of